Snowballxld/COMP7082GRP9/README.md

 node -v
 npm -v

-3. Initialize Node.js Project

-If starting from scratch (first person does this, others just git pull): npm init -y

-4. Install Dependencies
+3. Install Dependencies

-npm install express dotenv
+npm install

-5. Run the Server
+4. Run the Server

-node server.js
+npm start

-6. Go to localhost:5000
+5. Go to localhost:5000

-Update with ejs

-1. Install ejs

-Run this in your terminal:
-npm install ejs
+NOTE: express is now "express": "^4.21.2" because of the routing issues.

+if you have any issues please contact Adam